usnistgov/OSCAL/docs/prose/catalog.md

 OSCAL is designed to take disparate control definitions from different sources and express them in a standardized way using its control element.

 ## OSCAL Catalogs
 An *OSCAL catalog* is a set of closely related OSCAL controls.
-The &lt;catalog> element for [NIST Special Publication (SP) 800-53 Revision 4](https://doi.org/10.6028/NIST.SP.800-53r4) defines one &lt;control> element for each NIST SP 800-53 control.
-There would be a separate &lt;catalog> element for defining the &lt;control> elements for [ISO 27002](https://www.iso.org/standard/54533.html).
+The catalog for [NIST Special Publication (SP) 800-53 Revision 4](https://doi.org/10.6028/NIST.SP.800-53r4) defines all NIST SP 800-53 controls.
+There would be a separate catalog for the controls from [ISO 27002](https://www.iso.org/standard/54533.html).
+An OSCAL catalog may simply define controls, or it may also organize those controls. *Sections* can be defined to partition a catalog, with each section containing one or more references to controls or control groups.
+A *group* references related controls or control groups.

-An OSCAL &lt;catalog> element may use additional elements to structure its contents.
-The *&lt;section> element* partitions a catalog or the contents of another &lt;section> element within the catalog.
-A &lt;section> element contains one or more references to controls or control groups.
-A *&lt;group>* element references related controls or control groups.
-Groups may be titled and have their own properties, statements, parameters, references, etc., which are inherited by all members of the group.

 OSCAL enables the definition of frameworks.
 A *framework* is basically selecting one or more OSCAL controls from one or more OSCAL catalogs.
 A framework allows an organization to specify which controls from which catalogs are relevant for a particular situation, environment, etc. For example, an organization using OSCAL to check certain controls on a system that is subject to both NIST SP 800-53 and ISO 27002 could define a single framework that specifies just the necessary controls from those two catalogs.
 Specifying a subset of controls from catalogs is also known as creating an overlay or customizing a catalog.

-In OSCAL, the *&lt;framework> element* is used to define a formal framework.
-OSCAL also offers the *&lt;worksheet> element*, which is used to define an informal, ad hoc framework.
-The expectation is that the &lt;framework> element will be used when a standards organization or other formal body wants to define a published framework, while the &lt;worksheet> element will be used by organizations creating frameworks for their own use.

-A &lt;framework> element or &lt;worksheet> element may contain *&lt;component>* elements.
-A component references one or more controls.
-This provides a way to organize the contents of a framework.
+Similar to how a catalog may use sections to organize its content, a framework may define components, each of which references one or more controls.

 # The OSCAL Model